 The mission of the Authority is to protect and enhance the health, environmental sustainability and economic stability of Dutchess County and its residents through the provision of clean drinking water and proper treatment of wastewater, acting at all times with a commitment to accountability and transparency.
 As an owner and operator of water and wastewater systems, the Authority is committed to the provision of reliable water and wastewater service with quality customer service and at a reasonable cost, commensurate with the cost of proper operation and environmental stewardship.
 Through our knowledgeable and innovative team of professionals, the Authority offers assistance to the County and its municipalities in all issues related to the planning, development, financing and operation of water and wastewater infrastructure, and the identification of aquifer and other groundwater sources.

-Michael J. Keating, P.E. heads up the Authority staff as the Executive Director, with Jonathan Churins as Deputy Director/Asset Manager, Richard Winchester as the Director of Operations, and Kimberly Gutwein as the Finance Director.
+Michael J. Keating, P.E. heads up the Authority staff as the Executive Director, with Jonathan Churins as Deputy Director/Asset Manager, Richard Winchester as the Director of Operations, and Jessica McMahon, CPA, as the Treasurer/Finance Director.